 Our website is hosted on Godaddy so we will log in to Godaddy.
 If your website is hosted elsewhere log in to your hosting account.
 The procedure for resetting your password will generally be the same.

-Open www.godaddy.com and click on Sign in
+So, we go to GoDaddy and click on Sign in

 Step 2: Sign in to your account

 Enter your username, password and click on Sign in